zqu1992/ALQ/README.md

         ...
 You may follow some instructions provided in https://pytorch.org/docs/1.1.0/_modules/torchvision/datasets/imagenet.html

-To quantize the weights of LeNet5 (on MNIST) by ALQ simply run
+To quantize the weights of LeNet5 (on MNIST) by ALQ run

     python lenet5.py --PRETRAIN --ALQ --POSTTRAIN

-To quantize the weights of VGG (on CIFAR10) by ALQ simply run
+To quantize the weights of VGG (on CIFAR10) by ALQ run

     python vgg.py --PRETRAIN --ALQ --POSTTRAIN

-To quantize the weights of ResNet18/34 (on ILSVRC12) by ALQ simply run
+To quantize the weights of ResNet18/34 (on ILSVRC12) by ALQ run

     python resnet.py --PRETRAIN --DOWNLOAD --ALQ --POSTTRAIN --net resnet18